isomerpages/sndgo-corp/_combating-covid-19/Flow of Verified Information.md

 # TokenGoWhere

-As the TraceTogether Token collection was launched in batches, [TokenGoWhere website](https://token.gowhere.gov.sg/) allowed citizens to check when the Community Centres (CC) closest to them would begin distribution and operating hours.
-The public can also check the Token stock levels at each CC to ensure that they would make a wasted trip down.
+As the TraceTogether Token collection was launched in batches, the [TokenGoWhere website](https://token.gowhere.gov.sg/) allowed citizens to check when the Community Centres (CC) closest to them would begin distribution and operating hours.
+The public can also check the Token stock levels at each CC to ensure that they would not make a wasted trip down.

 # MaskGoWhere